HolyBlackCat/cpp-tutorials/index.md

+## Installing tools for C/C++ development - the tutorial

+### What is this tutorial for?

+* This tutorial explains how to install the *tools* needed to code in C/C++, but not *how* to code.
+You'll still need a generic book/tutorial on C/C++.

+* This tutorial is primarly for Windows.
+Most parts can be used for other OSes too.

-This tutorial explains how to install the *tools* you need to code in C/C++, but not *how* to code.
-We are going to install Clang (in MSYS2 CLANG64), Visual Studio Code, Clangd, LLDB-DAP.
-I also explain why I recommend those specific tools, and what are the alternatives.
+* We are going to install Clang (in MSYS2 CLANG64), Visual Studio Code, Clangd, LLDB-DAP, which I consider to be the best choice.
+I also explain [why I picked those specific tools](/why_philosophy.md), and what are the alternatives.

+### How to read this tutorial?

 Follow the steps below **in order**.